 Brian Eno is one of my heroes.
-He’s a creative, a musician, a thinker, an innovator, an artist, a music producer – someone with a finger in many pies, who always comes up with something new and meaningful.
+He’s a creative, a musician, a thinker, an innovator, an artist, a music producer – someone with a finger in many pies, who always produces something new and meaningful.

 What I was looking for was 77 Million Paintings (released in 2006) – a book, a digital art computer program and a DVD.
 It was an evolutionary work in Brian Eno’s exploration into light as an artist’s medium and the aesthetic possibilities of generative software.
 This piece utilises the computer’s unique capacity as a generating processor to produce original visual compounds out of a large quantity of hand-painted elements, along with similarly produced music.
 I’m pleased I finally found it.